wensi-ai/wensi-ai.github.io/README.rst

 Personal Website
 ================

-This is the repo for Vince Ai's Profolio page built with React.JS and Gatsby.JS.
-Check out at `vince-ai.github.io <https://vince-ai.github.io>`_
+This is the repo for Wensi Ai's Profolio page built with React.JS and Gatsby.JS.
+Check out at `wensi-ai.github.io <https://wensi-ai.github.io>`_